-3 Antigens are substances that normally trigger immunological responses in the human body, but fail to do so in cancer patients.
-Ex. $1002 \ \mbox{\sc 31}$.
+$^{^3}$ Antigens are substances that normally trigger immunological responses in the human body, but fail to do so in cancer patients.
+Ex. $1002 \, \P \, 31$.

-Generally speaking, CLL patients have a higher tumor burden than NHL patients.
-CLL has been associated with a lymphocyte count generally exceeding 10,000 lymphocytes per microliter (μ l) in the blood.
+An important difference between CLL and NHL is that, generally speaking, CLL patients have a higher tumor burden.
+CLL has been associated with a lymphocyte count generally exceeding 10,000 lymphocytes per microliter (μ1) in the blood.
 Id. at 28; Ex.
 1002 ¶ 33.
 In contrast, low-grade NHL has been associated with only 100 lymphocytes per microliter.
 See, e.g., Ex.
-1012, McLaughlin at 7-8 & Fig 3; Ex.
+1012, McLaughlin at 7-8 & Fig 3 (reporting on study of rituximab in low-grade NHL patients who had average of about 100 lymphocytes/μ1); Ex.
 1002 ¶ 33.
 Thus, a POSA would have known by November 1998 that CLL patients had about 100 times more cancerous B-cells than NHL patients.
 This knowledge, as discussed below, suggested a higher dose of rituximab for CLL patients compared to NHL patients.